sovagpt/HW-Land/README.md

 [![Bevy](https://img.shields.io/badge/Bevy-0.12-yellow)](https://bevyengine.org/)
 </div>

-## 🚀 What is Truman Town?
+## 🚀 What is HW Land?
-Truman Town is a sophisticated AI village simulation that creates a living, breathing world of NPCs with varying levels of self-awareness.
+HW Land is a sophisticated AI village simulation that creates a living, breathing world of NPCs with varying levels of self-awareness.
 Directly inspired by "The Truman Show," the simulation features a central unaware protagonist surrounded by AI-driven aware citizens, creating unique and complex social dynamics that explore the boundaries between reality and simulation.

 ### Key Features
 - 🧠 **Advanced AI Systems**: Complex personality and behavior patterns with special focus on maintaining the simulation's integrity